cermati/route-label/README.md

 > Yes, the birthplace of this library, [cermati](https://cermati.com/), and our other projects using Node.js.
 We have this on production server running since October 2015.

 Why bother creating this library?
-> We reviewed other libraries for named route, but none of them suites our needs for submodule routing.
+> We reviewed other libraries for named route, but none of them suites our needs, especially for submodule routing.
 So we decided to build our own solution.
 Battle tested in production, we proceed to release this as open source.

 How does it work internally?
 > It wraps Express' routing, attaching name in the routes before calling actual Express' routing function.
 When `.buildRouteTable` is called, the attached names are traversed in pre-order fashion.
 The result is stored in table and used for future URL generation.